GENERAL ADMISSIONS REQUIREMENTS

 English Language Proficiency

-All applicants whose first language is not English must demonstrate competence in the English language.
-Students must demonstrate English language proficiency through the TABE Entrance Examination or TOEFL before completing enrollment at the College.
+Applicants whose first language is not English must demonstrate competence in the English language through the TABE admissions assessment or TOEFL.
 This requirement applies to international, non-international, residents, transfer, and non-transfer students.
-Based on the results of the assessment examination admissions will either accept or deny the applicant for enrollment.
+Based on the results of the assessment, admissions will either accept or deny the applicant for enrollment.
+TOEFL iBT® score requirement is: